The Planning Act

 - preparing official plans and planning policies that will guide future development

-- a variety of tools that municipalities can use to help plan for the future, such as official plans
+- using a variety of tools, based on municipal discretion, to help plan for the future

 - establishing a streamlined planning process which emphasizes local autonomy in decision-making

 - exempting official plans and official plan amendments from provincial or upper-tier approval (See section 2, Official plans)

 - regulating and controlling land uses through zoning bylaws and minor variances (See section 3, Zoning bylaws)

 - dividing land into separate lots for sale or development through a plan of subdivision or a land severance (See section 4, Subdivisions and section 5, Land severances)

 - ensuring the rights of local citizens to be notified about planning proposals, to give their views to their municipal council and, where permitted, to appeal decisions to the Ontario Land Tribunal (OLT) or in some cases, a municipal local appeal body (LAB) where a LAB has been established by a municipality.
 The OLT and LAB are independent administrative tribunals responsible for hearing appeals and deciding on a variety of contentious municipal matters (See section 6, Ontario Land Tribunal)

 - establishing local planning administration, including planning boards in Northern Ontario (See section 7, Northern Ontario)

 - providing that provincial appeals can only be made through the Ministry of Municipal Affairs and Housing (See section 9, The plan review and approval process)